shellspec/shellspec/README.md

 ## Mocking

-There are two ways to create a mock, function-based mock and command-based mock.
+There are two ways to create a mock, (shell) function-based mock and (external) command-based mock.
 The function-based mock is usually recommended for performance reasons.
 Both can be overwritten with an internal block and will be restored when the block ends.

 ### Function-based mock

-The function-based mock is simply (re)defined with shell function.
+The (shell) function-based mock is simply (re)defined with shell function.

 ```sh
 Describe 'function-based mock'